 Decorating & Design

 A breakfast banquette is a great way to save space, enhance comfort and bring a chic restaurant feel to your kitchen.
-For some designers — it’s even become a signature move.
-Below, get inspired by this curated collection of beautiful banquettes in a range of shapes, sizes and styles.
+For some designers, it’s even become a signature move.
+Scroll down for a few of our best dining nooks from the H&H archives.
+Which one is your favourite?

 A coat of white paint freshens up the original brick above this scalloped banquette in this Toronto kitchen.
 The bulkhead is painted to match the new hutches on either side.
 “A restrained colour palette of earthy hues brings calm and flow,” says designer Parris McKenna.